newpapers/newpapers.github.io/index.md

 [**Breandan Considine**](https://breandan.net/) is a PhD student at McGill University, advised by Jin Guo.
 His research studies the relationship between software and machine learning, to reason about the behavior of real-world programs and use those insights to build more intelligent programming tools for developers.

+# Steering Committee

 [**Devi Parikh**](https://www.cc.gatech.edu/~parikh/) is an Associate Professor in the School of Interactive Computing at Georgia Tech, and a Research Scientist at Facebook AI Research.
 Her research interests are in computer vision, natural language processing, embodied AI, human-AI collaboration, and AI for creativity.

+[**Yoshua Bengio**](https://yoshuabengio.org/) is a professor in the Department of Computer Science and Operational Research at the Université de Montréal, Co-Director of CIFAR’s Learning in Machines & Brains Program Co-Director, founder and scientific director of Mila, the Quebec Artificial Intelligence Institute, the world’s largest university-based research group in deep learning.